Fulford battlefied under threat

 After four seasons collecting metal from the area of the battle a selection has now gone to the conservators for detailed analysis.
 Some results

 Sadly, access to the core of this site has been denied by landowners, acting under instruction from the developers.
-This cynical attempt to prevent the gathering of evidence is, sadly, sanctioned by the English planning process.
+This attempt to prevent the gathering of evidence is, sadly, sanctioned by the English planning process.

 Over 1000 metal items have been x-rayed and examined.
 A second batch is waiting to be processed.
 After that, we hope to examine all the non-ferrous material.